Everyone has germs in their bodies called bacteria and viruses. There are “good bacteria” that help keep us healthy, but viruses usually make us sick.

 The good news?
 If you know the difference between bacteria and viruses – and when it’s appropriate to take antibiotics – you can fight infections properly and feel better the healthy way.

-The flu is a common respiratory illness caused by an influenza virus.
-It’s highly contagious and normally spreads through the coughs and sneezes of an infected person.
+The flu is a common respiratory illness caused by influenza viruses.
+It’s highly contagious and normally spreads when an infected person coughs, sneezes or talks.

 A common mistake is trying to take antibiotics for the flu, which is a viral infection.